What is Agile?

 Agile is an iterative and incremental (evolutionary) approach to software development which is performed in a highly collaborative manner by self-organizing teams within an effective governance framework, with "just enough" ceremony, that produces high quality solutions, in a cost effective and timely manner which meets the changing needs of its stakeholders

 The next post in this series will explore some of the foundational processes that are necessary for successful Agile software projects.

 Please check out some of the great articles listed below.
-I particularly like the Crosstalk article Enabling Agility Through Architecture by the SEI's Research, Technology Systems and Solutions Program.
+I particularly like the Crosstalk article Enabling Agility Through Architecture by Nanette Brown, Robert Nord, and Ipek Ozkaya of the SEI.
 Agile advocates quick and dirty solutions and refactoring later.
 This article discusses the importance of understanding when a quick and dirty solution is adequate versus when a more robust architectural solution is required (this balancing act is referred to as technical debt analysis in the article).
 The article also talks about the need for architectural dependency analysis when planning sprints.